pquiring/javaforce/readme.txt

 After building Javaforce and the native components you can run package.sh to package everything.
 Supported distros : Debian, Fedora, Arch.
-FreeBSD is currently not supported (open issue if you would like to see FreeBSD packager task and repo created)
+FreeBSD is currently not supported (open issue if you would like to see FreeBSD packager task and repo created) All packages are stored in /repo and can then be processed and uploaded to a repo server.
+Packages are hosted on sourceforge.net which can be installed thur the jfLinux install process.

 JavaForce Ant tasks:
 --------------------